canonical/matter-docs/how-to/home-assistant-ubuntu-core.md

 The Home Assistant instance can further configured and extended with community driver integrations.

 You may refer to the following snaps from the same publisher:
-- [Home Assistant Community Store](https://snapcraft.io/home-assistant-hacs) - to managem custom integrations and plugins
+- [Home Assistant Community Store](https://snapcraft.io/home-assistant-hacs) - to manage custom integrations and plugins
 - [Home Assistant Toolbox](https://snapcraft.io/home-assistant-toolbox) - to add tools such as cURL
 - [Home Assistant Configurator](https://snapcraft.io/home-assistant-configurator) - to configure Home Assistant remotely via a web-based text editor based on Ace
 - Remote configuration via [VSCode Server](https://snapcraft.io/code-server) - to run a VSCode server and allow remote management via VSCode code editor.